East County Community Health

-We operate a team of community based cultural navigators, community leaders, and health educators.
+We operate a team of community-based cultural navigators, community leaders, and health educators in East Multnomah County.

 People in Rockwood have a life expectancy that is 10 – 15 years shorter than the rest of Multnomah County.

 We have some of the highest rates of obesity, hypertension, heart disease, mental illness and diabetes.
 Over half are food insecure.
 Although new clinics are recently opened, our neighbors are not accessing healthcare resources nearly enough to improve their health.

 We are working to address needs as expressed by the groups (government, philanthropy, business, health, faith) that want to get in touch with our neighbors to learn from them, but cannot due to various barriers.

 We connect our neighbors to the systems and everybody benefits.

 The Community Health Worker model is an approach to public health intervention that flips the traditional model of government workers (generally highly competent in the dominant culture) who would “go out” into communities where they have no relationships.